aesthetic-runs/aesthetic-runs/README.md

 Runs that are easy on the eyes.

-Link to website:

-aesthetic-runs.netlify.app/

-*Please allow some time when signing up or loging in
+## Please allow some time when signing up or logging in.
+Our back-end is slower due to it being hosted for free on https://render.com/.

 ## Start development